Before and After Click here for Photos

 Woodwick Mill was an important centre for threshing and grinding cereals.
 There are two places where the date "1873" is chiselled into the walls.
 Milling ceased in the mid 1950's.
 Large openings were made to allow its use as a barn for Walkerhouse Farm.

-The original milldam had been breached many years before, but the 14 foot mill wheel and machinery were still intact.
+The original milldam had been breached many years before, but the 14-foot diameter mill wheel and machinery were still intact.
 The owner of Walkerhouse Farm had retained title to the mill building and sold the mill wheel as spares to the proprietors of Boardhouse Mill - eventually it became an exhibit at the Glasgow Garden Festival before returning to Orkney's Mill of Rango.

 A sharp decline in the market price of smolts caused the failure of the salmon hatchery which at its demise was operated by Aquasot Sea Farms Limited."